ipfs/community/dignified-js.md

 who I've been working with on most of these modules, to figure out the best way of moving forward.
 The result of this conversation is dignified.js.

-> dignified.js at it’s core aims to be a predictable and easy to update solution to JavaScript module management for the IPFS project.
+> dignified.js at its core aims to be a predictable and easy to update solution to JavaScript module management for the IPFS project.

 Where module management encompasses these four main aspects, a) linting, b) testing, c) building and bundling and d) releasing.